 Children went to the city to further their education and never returned to the area where they grew up.
 Maybe they met their future husband or wife and ended up moving across the country when they married.
-Good jobs required moves and relocation if you wanted to move up the ladder.
+Good jobs or promotions often required relocation.
 Transfers moved families all over this country.

 Retirement gives you a lot of choices

 - Will you be able to make new friends when you move or will you be relying totally on your family for the relationships you need in your life?

 - Have you been open with each other and talked through all the issues in advance?

-“Knowing what it would be like” is often difficult to achieve without “actually doing it.”
-If you move, you would be wise to arrange for help from other sources for some of your needs so as not to rely totally on your family and overwhelm them.
-Make it a comfortable transition for everyone involved.
+“Knowing what it would be like” is often difficult without “actually doing it.”
+If you do decide to move, it would be wise to arrange for help from other sources for some of your needs so as not to rely totally on your family and overwhelm them.

 If so, you are the most fortunate person in the world!
-Seize the opportunity… Family is everything!
+Seize the opportunity..
+Family is everything!

 © Allen Unrau, used with permission